valentjn/shufflr/README.md

 #### `--plotTSP`

-Plot the evolution of the objective value while solving the TSP (Matplotlib required).
+Plot information about the TSP solution process (Matplotlib and scikit-learn required).

 #### `--tspTimeout`